CodeRreaper69/CODSOFT_DATA_SCIENCE/README.md

 3. **TASK_3 - Iris Flower Species Classification**
    - Using the Iris dataset, I developed a machine learning model to classify Iris flowers into different species based on sepal and petal measurements.
 This project is a classic introductory classification task.

-4. **TASK_4 - Sales Prediction Using Machine Learning in Python**
-   - This project involves predicting future sales by leveraging machine learning techniques.
-It explores data analysis, preprocessing, feature engineering, and modeling to optimize advertising strategies and maximize sales potential.

-5. **TASK_5 - Credit Card Fraud Detection**
-   - The goal of this project is to identify fraudulent credit card transactions.
-It includes preprocessing and normalizing transaction data, handling class imbalance, and training a classification algorithm to classify transactions as fraudulent or genuine.

 ## How to Explore

 1. **Clone the Repository:**